Top 15 Beaches Near Athens

 Porto Germeno

 However, on the weekends, it gathers large crowds looking to escape the summer's heat.
-The lovely sandy beach and refreshing, blue waters, along with the fact that the beach is only a breath away from the city center, make Asteras a temptation you have to give in!
+The lovely sandy beach, refreshing blue waters, and the fact that the beach is only a breath away from the city center make Asteras a temptation you have to give in!

 Lagonisi